pagopa/io-app/patches/patches.md

 Created on **16/03/2024**

 #### Reason:
-- Make PDF annotations on iOS read-only to align with Android behavior.
+- Make PDF annotations on iOS read-only to align with Android behaviour.

 ### react-native-vision-camera+2.15.4
 Created on **24/07/2023**